Nicotine Polacrilex (NIK-oh-teen pol-a-KRIL-ex)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not smoke cigarettes or use any other kind of nicotine at all during the time you are using Nicorette®.
-This includes chewing tobacco, nicotine spray, or nicotine patches.
+- Do not smoke cigarettes or use any other kind of nicotine while you are using this medicine.
+This includes cigars, chewing tobacco, snuff, nicotine spray, or nicotine patches.
+Tell your doctor if you are using any other supplement or drug to help you stop smoking.
+You may not be able to use both medicines together.

 Warnings While Using This Medicine

-- If you are pregnant or breastfeeding, you should only use this medicine if your doctor tells you to.
-Smoking can seriously harm your child.
+- Pregnant or breastfeeding women should only use this medicine as directed by a doctor.
+Cigarette smoke can seriously harm your child.
 Try to stop smoking without using medicine.
-This medicine is believed to be safer than smoking.
-However, the risks to your child from this medicine are not fully known.
+Although this medicine is believed to be safer than smoking, the risks to your child from this medicine are not fully known.

 - Make sure your doctor knows if you have heart problems, uncontrolled high blood pressure, a stomach ulcer, or diabetes.

-- You will probably still want to smoke sometimes.
-Have a plan for coping with situations where you may be tempted.
-This gum is only part of a complete program to quit smoking.
+- You may still have cigarette cravings sometimes.
+Have a plan for situations where you may be tempted.
+This medicine is only part of a complete program to quit smoking.

 Possible Side Effects While Using This Medicine